 Joyland Daycare Center –The Joyland Daycare Center is a local daycare center for children ages 3-12, and many of the children see it as a second home.
 Volunteers assist with snack time, inside games, homework help and playground time.
 The teachers also appreciate your help with things in their classroom.

-Louise Kreher Forest Ecology Preserve – The Forest Ecology Preserve is another on-campus volunteer site.
+Louise Kreher Forest Ecology Preserve – The Forest Ecology Preserve is an on-campus volunteer site.
 At this site volunteers will help maintain areas of the preserve.
 Volunteers can expect an assortment of tasks, such as refilling the bird and deer feeders, washing and feeding the cool creatures on display for the children and maintaining the integrity of the trails and open space.
-A great combination of manual labor and escape for the forest really can be good for the soul.

 Pine Hill Literacy Project – The Pine Hill Literacy project was created to make reading an engaging and enjoyable experience for first through sixth graders.
 Pine Hill seeks to equip children with the proper resources and attention to become more proficient readers in order to ensure their academic success.
 Volunteers will assist children in reading tasks as well as reading to groups of children.

 The Salvation Army– The Salvation Army is a charitable organization that seeks to help individuals in need through the use of charitable donations.
 Volunteers at the site will not only help organize incoming donations and facilitate store operations, but also provide a comforting atmosphere for all walks of life.
-Close-toed shoes are strongly encouraged to volunteer at this site.
+Close-toed shoes are required.

 Storybook Farm – Located in the rich pastures of Opelika, Alabama, Storybook Farm offers spiritual nourishment and emotional healing to children with disabilities, life-threatening diseases, or those who have suffered a loss.
 Storybook Farm provides hope on horseback for our riders through a unique program of therapeutic horseback riding and creative activity.
 While volunteering at this site, you can expect to help with the daily tasks of helping maintain the farm and its animals.
 Closed-toed shoes are required.